cloudify-cosmo/cloudify-dev/vagrant/cloudify-manager/README.md

 # The *prod* VM

 All this VM does is bootstrap the manager.
-You cannot change neither the code nor the packages running on the manager. <br>
+You cannot change neither the code nor the packages running on the manager.
 To start it just run:

 ```bash
 vagrant up prod